 If you are a parent or carer of a child with autism, you may be worried about how long journeys and disruptions to the usual routine will affect them when taking a holiday.

-To help, we’ve compiled some guidance to help you have a stress-free time when planning a holiday.
+We’ve compiled some guidance to help you have a stress-free time when planning a holiday.
 We’ve also listed useful information for visiting theme parks.

 Booking a holiday